CodeandCoffeeCommunity/nyccodecoffee-nextjs/CODE_OF_CONDUCT.md

 # Code of Conduct

-DC Code and Coffee is dedicated to providing a harassment-free experience for everyone, regardless of level of experience, gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, or religion.
+NYC Code and Coffee is dedicated to providing a harassment-free experience for everyone, regardless of level of experience, gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, or religion.
 We do not tolerate harassment of group participants in any form.
 Sexual language and imagery is not appropriate for any event or communication channel.
 Group participants violating these rules may be sanctioned or expelled from the event at the discretion of the organizers.

 Harassment includes, but is not limited to: